Aerendir/bundle-aws-ses-monitor/UPGRADE-2.0.md

 The main changes involve the configuration settings, the renaming of a table and some modifications to the name of some methods and the removal of some others, so it is sufficient to

+1. Renamed bundle class;
-1. Rename tables;
+2. Rename tables;
-2. Remove properties not still existent;
+3. Remove properties not still existent;
-3. Change the changed ones;
+4. Change the changed ones;
-4. Eventually add the new available ones;
+5. Eventually add the new available ones;
-5. Update your code to use the new methods.
+6. Update your code to use the new methods.

 Then it is required to edit the databse to reflect the new namings: `EmailStatus` entity, in fact, was renamed to `EmailStatus` and so its table has to be renamed, too.